 Ayrshire & Southwest

-The area where we are based, in Troon a mile from the Open championship venue, has arguably the greatest depth of quality golf courses anywhere in the British Isles.
-At the forefront of that is the unique ability to play three courses a stone throw from each other, which have hosted between them 37 Open championships.
+The area where we are based in Troon, a mile from the Open championship venue, has arguably the greatest depth of quality golf courses anywhere in the British Isles.
+At the forefront of that is the unique ability to play three courses a stones throw from each other, which have hosted between them 37 Open championships.
 It is also uniquely the Home of Championship golf with Prestwick having begun the Open championship in 1860.
-Add in the 1964 PGA venue of Western Gailes, the 2017 Scottish Open venue, Dundonald and the Machrie on Islay along with the mystique of Machrihanish and you could go nowhere better to enjoy the great game!
-Add in some wonderful hotels at Turnberry and in Troon near Royal Troon, wonderful cuisine and home of our national bard, Rabbie Burns and there are very few better destinations anywhere in the world!
+Add in the 1964 PGA venue of Western Gailes, the 2017 Scottish Open venue, Dundonald and the Machrie on Islay, along with the mystique of Machrihanish and you could go nowhere better to enjoy the great game!
+Add in some wonderful hotels at Turnberry and Troon, wonderful cuisine and home of our national bard, Rabbie Burns and there are very few better destinations anywhere in the world!

 This stern test of links golf designed by Kingsbarns architect Kyle Phillips, is only divided from Western Gailes by the train line and provides as great a test.
 The host course for the European tour`s Scottish Open in 2017 where its test of driving and softly undulating greens provided a test for the world`s best.